 In 1988, a small group of feisty friends came together to protect the Wild & Scenic Rio Grande, which was under threat of a proposed mine tailings facility to be built in the Guadalupe Mountains, immediately adjacent to the river.
 The group aptly named themselves, “Amigos Bravos,” meaning fierce (or brave) friends.
 That is how our name originated and how our mission with environmental justice at its heart was born.

-Amigos Bravos’ Mission is to: Protect and Restore the Waters of New Mexico.
+Our Mission: Protect and Restore the Waters of

-Amigos Bravos is a statewide water conservation organization guided by social justice principles and dedicated to preserving and restoring the ecological and cultural integrity of New Mexico’s water and the communities that depend on it.
+Amigos Bravos is a statewide water conservation organization (based in Taos, NM) and guided by social justice principles and dedicated to preserving and restoring the ecological and cultural integrity of New Mexico’s water and the communities that depend on it.
 While rooted in science and the law, our work is inspired by the values and traditional knowledge of New Mexico’s diverse Hispanic and Native American land-based populations, with whom we collaborate.